 Top 10 must-knows of Georgia.
 Do I need a visa?
 How do I travel to Georgia from Armenia, Azerbaijan or Turkey?
 Do they speak English?
 How to get around?

 No need to worry!
 Georgia is an open-minded friendly country embrasing the western culture.
-She is ready to receive travelers.
+She is ready to receive travelers who are mostly guided by Live Your Aloha.

 Top 10 must-knows of Georgia